Today is the feast day of St. Polycarp, whose story I told here.

 “I have done my work in the world.”

-The Polycarp whose story I told has been a comfort to me many times, a father I would have liked to have had.
+The Polycarp whose story I told has been a comfort to me many times.